GTM Strategy vs Marketing Strategy: The Clear Difference for B2B Tech

 What each one actually is

 GTM strategy is the operating system for revenue.
 It aligns five things—ICP, positioning, channels, sales enablement, and RevOps—so demand becomes qualified pipeline and closed‑won.
 It defines how the business reaches the market, how teams hand off, and how performance is measured.
+Forrester research consistently finds that B2B buyers complete most of their evaluation independently, which is why the orchestration of touchpoints across teams matters more than any single channel.

 If you need a foundations primer, read our guide: B2B Go‑to‑Market Strategy: The Complete 2025 Framework.